HgN37/DevC-Innovation-DataScience-Assignment/README.md

 # DevC-Innovation-DataScience-Assignment
 Just a repo to submit assignment

+## Week 2
+SF Salaries Exercise:  Explore San Francisco city employee salary data.

+- Learn how to handle pandas dataframe and series.
+- Learn how to plot with seaborn and build in plot of pandas.

+TODO: Still not understand corr @@

 ## Week 1
 Pick 10 challenges on HackerRank about SQL and 5 about Python in easy level: